zackbradys/aws-rke2-terraform/README.md

 * Git Utility (Git, Github Desktop, etc...)
 * Terminal Utility (Terminal, VSCode, Termius etc...)
 * HashiCorp Terraform with Access to the AWS Provider
-* An AWS Commercial or GovCloud Account (with an Access Key and Secret Key)
+* AWS Commercial or AWS GovCloud Account (with an Access Key and Secret Key)
-* Ability to Subscribe to the [AWS Marketplace Listing for the AMI for Rocky 9](https://aws.amazon.com/marketplace/pp/prodview-ygp66mwgbl2ii) and/or use your own AWS AMI.
+* Ability to Subscribe to the [AWS Marketplace Listing for the AMI for Rocky 9](https://aws.amazon.com/marketplace/pp/prodview-ygp66mwgbl2ii) or use your own AWS AMI Image.

 ## Configuration